-Once qualified, the Medi-Cal program will pay the entire cost of nursing home care, with one exception.
-That exception is for “share of cost.”
+Once qualified, the Medi-Cal program will pay the entire cost of nursing home care, with some exceptions.
+The exceptions are for “share of cost.”

 A single individual must pay almost all of their monthly income to the nursing home.
 The Medi-Cal program will pay the remainder.
-For married couples, the spouse in the nursing home must pay all of his or her monthly income, except to the extent that the at-home spouse needs some of that income to meet the minimum maintenance level of $3,090 per month, (for 2018) Webtoon Fashion King.
+For married couples, the spouse in the nursing home must pay all of his or her monthly income, except to the extent that the at-home spouse needs some of that income to meet the minimum maintenance level of $2,981 per month.

 These concepts are discussed below.

 What Are the Medi-Cal Rules?